phayv/Data-Science-ML-Projects/Teaching/README.md

-# Data-Science
+# Teaching
-This is the data science repo.
-Mostly done in Python and R.
+This is the Tutorials folder.
+Mostly done in Python.

+This is to help anyone new to Data-Science and hopefully get them started!
+These will be updated as time allows.